Swedish club Elfsborg suspend Ghanaian midfielder Emmanuel Boateng

-Elfsborg, a Swedish football club, has suspended Ghanaian midfielder Emmanuel Boateng due to disciplinary issues.
+Swedish football club, Elfsborg, has suspended Ghanaian midfielder Emmanuel Boateng due to disciplinary issues.

 Last week, a Swedish newspaper, Aftonbladet, reported that a star player in the Allsvenskan had been arrested for serious drink-driving.
 However, it is not confirmed if the article was referring to Boateng.

-Boateng joined Elfsborg in 2019 from Hapoel Tel Aviv and has since made 33 appearances for the team.
+Boateng joined Elfsborg in 2019 from Hapeol Tel Aviv and has since made 33 appearances for the team.
 His current contract with the club runs until the end of 2025.

 The suspension has left the Ghanaian's future with the club uncertain, and it remains to be seen how long he will remain sidelined.